Cystoisospora belli

 • May result in malabsorption syndrome.

-• Thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS) both described in association with this infection.
+• Thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS) are both described as being associated with this infection.

 • Extra-intestinal isosporiasis (hepatic, splenic, cholangitic/gallbladder involvement): rare and usually only occurs in immunocompromised patients.